12.1 Eligibility - Adoption Assistance Payments, Medicaid & Non-Recurring | CWS

 Non-recurring adoption assistance may be available as a result of the approval of adoption assistance payments or as a stand-alone benefit where adoption assistance payments are either not approved or not sought, but the child meets the special needs criteria.
 Eligibility for all categories of adoption assistance is directly related to the child meeting the special needs criteria.
 Adoption assistance payments are not exclusive to children in the care, custody and/or oversight of DFCS.

 Title IV-E adoption assistance program is intended to provide permanency for children with special needs in public foster care by assisting states in providing ongoing financial and medical assistance to the families who adopt them.
-As a result, the requirements for Title IV-E adoption assistance eligibility are geared to needy children in public child welfare systems and are difficult to apply to children who are adopted from abroad.
-Therefore, it is highly improbable that children who are adopted abroad by U.S. citizens, or are brought into the U.S. from another country for the purpose of adoption, will meet the criteria for Title IV-E adoption assistance.
+As a result, the requirements for Title IV-E adoption assistance eligibility are geared to needy children in public child welfare systems.

 Parents who have previously surrendered their parental rights or had their parental rights terminated are not eligible for adoption assistance for the child who was the subject of such action.